McMartin/FRUT/README.rst

   -- Build files have been written to: <root>/FRUT/build

   $ cmake --build . --target install
+  # or
+  $ cmake --build . --target install --parallel  # requires CMake 3.12 or later
   ...

 If it fails to build and install, please report the problem by creating a new issue on